Infant Mental Health Promotion Training

 The Continuous Professional Learning Committee (CPLC) is excited to bring the Foundations in Infant and Early Childhood Mental Health Practice Lecture Series to the members of the Children and Youth Planning Table!
 This 15-part series focuses on promoting early mental health and wellbeing during the first 1,000 days of life.
 The series aims to raise awareness and understanding of the unique needs of infants and toddlers in order to promote healthy social-emotional development in the early years and reduce the likelihood of poor mental and physical health outcomes.

-The Infant Mental Health Community Training Institute aims to increase practitioners` knowledge about key factors which contribute to the promotion of infant mental health and early childhood development in order to empower practitioners to be agents of change in their roles, and to ensure that every child served has opportunities for the best mental health outcomes possible.
+This training program aims to increase knowledge about infant mental health among all staff within community-based agencies in order to affect a culture shift, to empower individuals to be agents of change in their roles and to ensure that every child served by their organization has access to the best mental health outcomes possible.
 The inclusion of infant mental health promotion, prevention, and treatment as a key focus of practice within community based health and/or social service organizations will lead to enhanced:

-Please note: A unique email must be used upon registration for access to the session handouts, and to receive session details and reminders.
+Registration is now open, click here to learn more and register.
+Please ensure you register as Guest specifying Conestoga PRC (as the Host Agency).
+A unique email must be used upon registration for access to the session handouts, and to receive session details and reminders.
 You will also be required to create a personal user account at www.IMHPromotion.ca to access the recorded content.
 Coupon code will be provided for free access.